JoaoLopesF/RemoteDebug/README.md

 - Version 2.1.1

-  - Now __RemoteDebug__ have a code converter, for help you to convert your codes: to do it access the [RemoteDebugConverter](https://github.com/JoaoLopesF/RemoteDebugConverter)
+  - Now __RemoteDebug__ have a code converter, for help you to convert your codes: to do it, please access the [RemoteDebugConverter](https://github.com/JoaoLopesF/RemoteDebugConverter)

 - Version 2.0.0